 Advantages: Good volume of smoke, extremely portable.

 Disadvantages: Fire hazard.
-Once started, hard to stop and control.
+Once started, it is hard to stop and control.

 Fog cakes are quickly becoming my next favorite.
-At $3.50 per piece, these things can burn for a full 3 minutes, and easily fog up an entire room.
-It will be wise to break the fog cake into smaller pieces to control it and increase the lifespan as well.
+At about $3.50 per piece, these things can burn for a full 3 minutes, and easily fog up an entire room.
+It will be wise to break the fog cake into smaller pieces to control it and increase its lifespan as well.